 After deliberations on the Draft NPRM, the Board determined to propose elimination of the retainer agreement requirement altogether and the November 2002 NPRM published by LSC reflected this determination.
-With the exception of the comments of the LSC OIG, all of the comments LSC received supported the elimination of the retainer agreement requirement.
+With the exception of the comments of the LSC OIG, all of the comments LSC received on the November 2002 NPRM supported the elimination of the retainer agreement requirement.